Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

     let ldnBlue5Scale = scaleSequential([0, 100], interpolateLDNBlue5);

-    // let rampToolHex = $derived(getColorRamp({ colors: [
-    //     theme.tokenNameToValue('palette.'+rampToolColorSelected+'.'+rampToolPaletteStepStartSelected),
-    //     theme.tokenNameToValue('palette.'+rampToolColorSelected+'.'+rampToolPaletteStepMid),
-    //     theme.tokenNameToValue('palette.'+rampToolColorSelected+'.'+rampToolPaletteStepEndSelected)
-    //     ],count:rampToolBreaksSelected, even:true}))

-    // const rampToolInterpolator = ((t) => {
-    //     return ramp(rampToolHex)(t);
-    // })

-    // let rampToolScale = scaleSequential([0, 100], rampToolInterpolator);

-    // const rampToolBreaksOptions = [2,3,4,5,6,7,8,9,10 ];
-    // let rampToolBreaksSelected = $state(5);

-    // const rampToolColorOptions = ["blue","red","green","darkpink"];
-    // let rampToolColorSelected = $state("blue");

-    // const rampToolPaletteStepOptions = [100,200,300,400,500,600,700,800,900,1000,1100];
-    // let rampToolPaletteStepStartSelected = $state(200);
-    // let rampToolPaletteStepEndSelected = $state(900);
-    // let rampToolPaletteStepMid = $derived(rampToolPaletteStepStartSelected + (Math.round(((rampToolPaletteStepEndSelected - rampToolPaletteStepStartSelected)/2)/100))*100);

 </script>

 ## Principles

 Balancing the requirements of accessibility, personal perception, system preferences, cultural association and branding is difficult to get right.

-### Keep in mind these principles when using color
+### Keep in mind these principles when using colour

-- Colors should be easily differentiated by as many people, in as many environments as possible.
+- Colours should be easily differentiated by as many people, in as many environments as possible.

-- Colors should have appropriate levels of contrast with the background.
+- Colours should have appropriate levels of contrast with the background.
 The smaller the element, the higher the contrast required.

-- Use a single color that highlights your key data, and grey for secondary contextual data.
+- Use a single colour that highlights your key data, and grey for secondary contextual data.

-- Only use a second or third categorical color if direct comparison of data is required.
+- Only use a second or third categorical colour if direct comparison of data is required.

-- Don’t use more than 2 or 3 categorical colors.
+- Don’t use more than 2 or 3 categorical colours.
 Consider labelling, line styling or small multiples instead.

-- Keep color meaning consistent across all charts that are likely to be read in the same context.
+- Keep colour meaning consistent across all charts that are likely to be read in the same context.

-- Use color to connect information across different charts and editorial.
+- Use colour to connect information across different charts and editorial.

-- Some colors have overriding cultural, political or contextual meaning.
+- Some colours have overriding cultural, political or contextual meaning.
 Try and reserve those if you’ll need them later in your presentation.
 E.g. Red = Bad, Failing or Hot, Green = Good, improving or Environment, Blue = cold, etc...

 ## Practice

-### Categorical Colors
+### Categorical colours

-Categorical (or qualitative) colors are used to identify and differentiate data that has no particular order or value.
+Categorical (or qualitative) colours are used to identify and differentiate data that has no particular order or value.
 For example, a set of London boroughs, industry types or groups of people.

-Categorical colors should be as visually differentiable as possible, and maintain a high level of contrast with their background.
+Categorical colours should be as visually differentiable as possible, and maintain a high level of contrast with their background.

-#### Our Categorical Colors
+#### Our categorical colours

-We developed our categorical color palettes by carefully balancing the requirements of GLA brand recognition, color differentiation and contrast.
+We developed our categorical colour palettes by carefully balancing the requirements of GLA brand recognition, colour differentiation and contrast.

 Switching between our light and dark categorical palettes is easy, because they have a consistent colour naming scheme (`categorical-blue, red, green, etc`).